clemensv/avrotize/specs/avro-schema.md

 schemas.
 The serialization rules of the Avro binary and JSON encodings are not defined in this document.

+> Note that some features marked PROPOSED are not defined by the Avro project

 <!-- omit from toc -->

 ## Contents